rrutt/cb-bread/README.md

 Once the end of the view is reached, the message "**No more documents match the Key Prefix and Doc Filter criteria.**" appears above the document list.

-## Installing cb-bread as a Standalone Application

-The cb-bread application incorporates [NW.js](http://nwjs.io/) technology to allow running cb-bread as a standalone desktop application.
-The **NW.js** module (previously known as **node-webkit**) includes an embedded **webkit** browser based on Chromium (Google Chrome).

-Third-party **npm** modules that include compiled binary components must be recompiled for compatibility with the _binding_ interface used by **NW.js**.

-### Pre-requisites:

-In order to let the installation script compile the Couchbase Node SDK, you need Python 2.7.x (where "x" is any point release): [Download Python](https://www.python.org/downloads/)

-**_Note for Windows:_** Select the 32-bit version [Windows x86 MSI installer](https://www.python.org/ftp/python/2.7.9/python-2.7.9.msi).
-You will need to add **C:\Python27** to your **PATH** variable, and possibly logout and login again for this change to take effect.
-You also need either a recent version of Microsoft Visual Studio, or else the [Microsoft Build Tools 2013](http://www.microsoft.com/en-us/download/details.aspx?id=40760).
-If the **Microsoft Build Tools 2013**  fails to install, try installing [Microsoft Windows SDK for Windows 7 and .NET Framework 4](http://www.microsoft.com/en-us/download/details.aspx?id=8279) first and then repeat the installation of the **Microsoft Build Tools 2013**.
-If any or all of these setups fail, you should still be able to run the **cb-bread** application via the **node server** command describe above, since the **Couchbase SDK for Node** includes some _fallback_ pre-compiled binaries compatible with standard Node.js on Windows; in that case simply run **npm install** and ignore compiler errors for the **couchbase** module.

-### Installation

-Run either of the following scripts to perform the full installation for use with **NW.js**:

-_Note:_ After running either of these scripts, the **cb-bread** application still remains compatible with the normal **node server** launch option.

-### On Windows:

-    install.bat

-You can run this file in a command prompt terminal or double-click on this file in File Explorer.

-### On Linux or Mac OSX:

-    bash ./install.sh

-This script can also be run on Windows inside a **git-bash** terminal session.

-## Launching as a Standalone Application

-### On Windows

-Run this script, either in a a command prompt terminal or by double-clicking it in File Explorer:

-    cb-bread.bat

-### On Linux or Mac OSX:

-Open a terminal window and run the following command:

-    bash ./cb-bread.sh

-This script can also be run on Windows inside a **git-bash** terminal session.

-### Passing Optional Command Line Arguments:

-Pass any optional arguments (as documented in the **help.txt** file) after the script name.
-For example:

-    cb-bread.bat --host localhost --user admin

-or:

-    bash ./cb-bread.sh --host localhost --user admin

-### Viewing Log Messages in Standalone Mode

-Log messages will _not_ appear in the terminal window.

-Instead, they will appear in the webkit Developer Tools Javascript console.
-This can be opened by clicking on the **≡** icon in the upper-right corner of the **cb-bread** window.
-(On Mac OSX, the **≡** icon is replaced by a _gear_ icon.)

 ## Installing a local Couchbase Server for development and testing

 ### Workstation requirements: